ajanicij/goduckgo/README.md

 Command-line utility
 --------------------

-The source code of the command-line utility is `askduck.go`.
-It builds `goduckgo` command `goduckgo`.
+The source code of the command-line utility is `main.go`.
+It builds `goduckgo` command.
 Its usage is:

 `goduckgo [{flags}] <query>`